mikomatic/presentations/playwright.md

 context = browser.newContext(
         new Browser.NewContextOptions().
                     setRecordVideoDir(Paths.get("videos/")));
-// Make sure to close, so that videos are saved.context.close();
+// Make sure to close, so that videos are saved. context.close();
 ```

 ----